dfirvault/ForensIQ/README.md

 # ForensIQ

 **ForensIQ** is a fast, accurate, and modern digital forensics automation tool designed for incident responders, DFIR analysts, and cybersecurity investigators.
 This redesigned version focuses on speed, accuracy, and improved usability while maintaining powerful forensic capabilities.
+This tool requires an Ollama service running locally or on a computer that your Windows computer can connect to.
+Installing Ollama is very simple and easy.
+For this tool, just input the IP of the device that runs your Ollama LLM (local or remote).

 ---